DataCurationNetwork/data-primers/Clinical Trials Data Curation Primer /clinical-trials-data-curation-primer.md

 - Does the repository provide curation support to ensure data submission packages include sufficient documentation?
     -	 If not, are data curators and specialists available within the institution?

 If the repository will hold a large amount of clinical trial data, it is recommended to consider selecting a specialized clinical data sharing repository or platform over generalist or institutional repositories.
-[Vivli] (https://vivli.org/) is currently the most popular specialized repository for clinical trial data and has many features required for ethical data sharing and storing and data reuse.
+[Vivli](https://vivli.org/) is currently the most popular specialized repository for clinical trial data and has many features required for ethical data sharing and storing and data reuse.
 Features include: a requirement for data to be de-identified prior to submission, access to de-identified individual patient-level data (IPD), a secure research platform in which researchers can work with the requested data, established partnerships with anonymization experts that researchers can access, supporting data documentation for secondary use, and implementation of data use agreements (DUAs), which requires users to agree to terms of use before they can access the data for reuse.
 Due to these features, Vivli has become the de facto repository for sharing clinical trials data; submitting data to Vivli means a study will be discoverable in many other locations (Vasquez et al, 2021).
 However, designated downloadable datasets require, per the terms of use agreement, that downloaded data be destroyed.
 Furthermore, every “action taken on the Vivli platform is recorded in an audit trail on the platform.
 Every time data is accessed either via the secure research environment or downloaded the action is recorded in the platform” (How Vivli meets the NIH ‘Desirable Characteristics for Data Repositories’).
 Dataset metadata are assigned PIDs and made discoverable via Google Scholar and Google Dataset searches.

-Another excellent resource for reputable scientific data repositories is the [NIH-supported Scientific Data Repositories list] (https://sharing.nih.gov/data-management-and-sharing-policy/sharing-scientific-data/repositories-for-sharing-scientific-data), which includes discipline specific repositories that support the domain specific needs of researchers.
+Another excellent resource for reputable scientific data repositories is the [NIH-supported Scientific Data Repositories list](https://sharing.nih.gov/data-management-and-sharing-policy/sharing-scientific-data/repositories-for-sharing-scientific-data), which includes discipline specific repositories that support the domain specific needs of researchers.

 # Clinical Trial Registration